teddyzetterlund/teddyzetterlund.com/content/good-reads/index.md

 ## Product/Software Development

+* Getting Real, by 37signals
+* Kanban from the Inside, by Mike Burrows
 * Lean Enterprise, by Barry O’Reilly, Jez Humble, and Joanne Molesky
 * Impact Mapping, by Gojko Adzic
 * Product Development Flow, by Donald G. Reinertsen